 But neither in most modern public schools nor in most nonreligiously based private schools does that intergenerational closure now exist.

-The evidence presented in this book indicates that the absence of this social capital represents a real resource loss for young persons growing up.
+The evidence presented in this book indicates that the absence of this social capital represents a

 Physical capital is ordinarily a private good--proper rights.